drgrib/dotmap/README.rst

 	#             'john': {'age': 32, 'job': 'programmer'},
 	#             'mary': {'age': 24, 'job': 'designer'}}}

-And many other features involving dots and dictionaries that will be immediately intuitive as you use it.
+And many other features involving dots and dictionaries that will be immediately intuitive when used.